Pumpkin Brioche Recipe

 This is a soft and tender pumpkin brioche, made with lots of butter, eggs and pumpkin puree.
 It’s gently spiced and lightly sweetened and makes the perfect bread for gourmet sandwiches, or as the base for French toast or bread pudding.

-I highly recommend making this dough in a stand mixer with a dough hook attachment if you’ve got it.
+I recommend making this dough in a stand mixer with a dough hook attachment if you’ve got it.
 The addition of all the eggs and butter makes it a very sticky dough to work with, and it needs lots of kneading time work on the gluten structure.

 If you want a slightly less enriched pumpkin bread, with less butter check out my pumpkin cinnamon sugar swirl bread recipe.